 Bryn Davies, James Oxley and Ollie Rooke put 11 flip-front helmets to the test to help you choose the perfect lid for your next bike tour

 It was during a motorcycle tour through France and Spain that I first came to appreciate the faff-free pleasure of wearing a flip-front helmet.
 My awakening began after rolling off the ferry into the French port of Roscoff.
-Rather than going through the rigmorale of taking off my gloves and helmet at immigration to reveal my handsome face to the border patrol officer, I simply flipped up my lid, flashed my passport and a smile, and whizzed off in seconds leaving a queue of motorists behind me.
+Rather than going through the rigmarole of taking off my gloves and helmet at immigration to reveal my handsome face to the border patrol officer, I simply flipped up my lid, flashed my passport and a smile, and whizzed off in seconds leaving a queue of motorists behind me.

 The convenience continued at petrol stations, in shops, at toilet stops, when talking to locals, and while stuffing my face with snacks and drinks at the roadside.

-Spending a few moments taking off a motorcycle helmet and gloves may not seem much of a chore, but on tour you tend to find yourself doing it a lot so the convenience of simply being able to flip up the front of your helmet isn’t to be underestimated.
+Spending a few moments taking off a motorcycle helmet and gloves may not seem much of a chore, but on tour, you tend to find yourself doing it a lot so the convenience of simply being able to flip up the front of your helmet isn’t too be underestimated.
 And, when temperatures rocketed in Spain, it was a relief to ride with the chin bar in the up position with a cooling wind in my face.

 Pros and cons

 So, what exactly is a flip-front helmet?
 Put simply, they are characterised by the ability to lift the chin bar above the visor, effectively creating an open-face helmet.
 As I discovered on tour, they make regular tasks like stopping for a fag or chatting to your mates at the roadside easier and more convenient.